 Police may ask you to submit a blood or official breath test to determine your BAC.
 If you refuse a breath test, you can be punished with a civil, one-year revocation of your driver’s license.
 If you refuse a blood test, however, law enforcement will likely obtain a search warrant to draw your blood, which will be tested at a local crime lab.
 If law enforcement officials obtain a warrant for your blood and you still refuse, various other legal issues may arise.

 Factors that Can Affect Your First Offense DUI

-When you face charges for DWI in North Carolina, there are a number of mitigating, aggravating, and grossly aggravating factors that could impact how you will be punished if convicted for driving while under the influence, including:
+When you face charges for a first offense DWI in Charlotte, there are a number of mitigating, aggravating, and grossly aggravating factors that could impact how you will be punished if convicted for driving while under the influence, including: